Yannick7777/LastFM_Live_Song_Display/README.md

 - Paste all of your API Keys and secrets into the right spots and save.
 - Set `LAST_FM_USER_API_RESTRICTION` to true if...
   - ...you're ok with your visitors being able to see your last.fm username.
   - ...you're ok with your visitors being able to use your API with their own username for their own project.
+(Only if CORS isn't correctly set)
   - ...you want to use your API with multiple different last.fm users.
 In this case set the username in the javascript of the individual site: `const USERNAME_TO_OVERWRITE_API_WITH = "";`
 - Else it doesn't really matter what you set it to.